Because Our Community and Our Environment Matter

 Cardboard accounts for a staggering amount of waste generated each year.
 Used as packaging in both the home and corporate world, cardboard is everywhere, and it can be recycled or reused with ease.

 Plastics are possibly the worst offender when it comes to environmental impact.
 They don’t biodegrade and will pollute the environment when left in landfills or incinerated.
-Not all plastics are recyclable but the common types used in packaging such as PET (
+Not all plastics are recyclable but the common types used in packaging such as PET (polyethylene terephthalate) or HDPE (High-density polyethylene) can be recycled in most locations.

 Aluminium, steel, tin, and copper are all great candidates for recycling.
 They can be recycled with very little or no material loss and reused endlessly.
 Whether from packaging material in drinks or food products, or vehicle parts and other industrial products, metal should always be recycled.

-Similar to most metals, glass can be recycled with amazing efficiency and is accepted almost everywhere.
+Similar to most metals, glass can be recycled and is accepted almost everywhere.
 It will sometimes be required to separate glass into different colours, but many locations can now sort them at the recycling plant.

 Electronics such as computers, phones, or tablets contain many chemicals and materials that are devastating to the environment.
 Luckily, they are widely accepted for deconstruction where the dangerous components can be either recycled or disposed of safely.